iarwain/tilemap/README.md

 https://www.youtube.com/watch?v=THqux-iA0nE

 N.B.: Most of the C/C++ code is for converting the tilemap data to a texture format, which would normally be done during an offline process.
+The shader itself can be found in [data/config/tilemap.ini](data/config/tilemap.ini).